SheffieldUni/bb_rest_integration/README.md

 Runs under Python 3.5+.

 Currently requires a separate Redis installation for caching OAuth2 access tokens, but other caches are supported by the underlying Flask code.

+(Very much a work in progress, and only my second Flask app.
+Pull requests and improvements are very welcome.)